MarcelGarus/martinaise/README.md

   - produces the exact same C output as compiler 1
   - adds buffered stdout stream for writing the C output faster
   - can compile itself
+- 3: Another compiler written in Martinaise.
+  - Replace the C backend with an x86_64 assembly backend.
+  - Add opaque types and asm functions.
+  - The integer types and their operations are no longer built-into the language, but implemented as opaque types.
+  - Add support for operators.
+- 4: Another compiler written in Martinaise.
+  - Support FASM as well as NASM.